 Benefits of beekeeping?

-Is bee keeping a profitable agribusiness idea for you?
+Is honey farming a profitable agribusiness idea for you?
 The following are the benefits or reasons that make bee keeping better than any other farming investment idea.

 - Bees produce a variety of very profitable products such as honey, beeswax and propolis (used in medicines) and other products such as royal jelly, pollen, bee venom and bee brood.

 - Beekeeping is easy making it one of the best investment ideas for individuals, women’s groups, youth groups, men’s groups, church groups etc.

 - You can make a lot of money as a beekeeper without having to own land.

 - Beekeeping requires little space and compliments other farm activities by helping the pollination of flowers, plants and crops.
 Besides, the bees do not compete with livestock for food.